Plozel/ci_project/README.md

 # Introduction to Casual Inference

 # Final project - Summary and python implementation of Detecting Confounding in Multivariate Linear Models via Spectral Analysis
-by Dominik Janzing and Bernhard Schölkopf
+## written by Dominik Janzing and Bernhard Schölkopf

-By Oren Ploznik & Shai Califa
+A project by Oren Ploznik & Shai Califa

 ## Setup preparations